projectcalico/calicoctl/docs/calico-with-docker/without-docker-networking/README.md

-Follow the instructions in one of the tutorials below to set up a virtualized environment using Vagrant or a cloud service - be sure to follow the appropriate instructions for using _Calico without Docker networking_.
+Follow the instructions in one of the tutorials below to set up a virtualized environment using Vagrant or a cloud service - be sure to follow the

+[NJ] Why would I want a 'virtualized environment', and what does that mean?
+My situation is that I already have a Linux host, and that I want to use Docker to create some containers on it, and use Calico to network those.
+Is there some 'environment' that I need that I do not already have?

+appropriate instructions for using _Calico without Docker networking_.

 - [Vagrant install with CoreOS](../VagrantCoreOS.md)